 GeneCards Summary for SKAP2 Gene

 SKAP2 (Src Kinase Associated Phosphoprotein 2) is a Protein Coding gene.
-Diseases associated with SKAP2 include tarsal tunnel syndrome and oral candidiasis.
-Among its related pathways are Cell junction organization and Cell junction organization.
-GO annotations related to this gene include phospholipid binding and SH3/SH2 adaptor activity.
+Diseases associated with SKAP2 include Oral Candidiasis and Candidiasis.
+Among its related pathways are Cell junction organization.
+Gene Ontology (GO) annotations related to this gene include SH3/SH2 adaptor activity.
 An important paralog of this gene is SKAP1.

 UniProtKB/Swiss-Prot for SKAP2 Gene

 May be involved in B-cell and macrophage adhesion processes.
 In B-cells, may act by coupling the B-cell receptor (BCR) to integrin activation.
 May play a role in src signaling pathway.